ppacher/dnswall/docs/README.md

 # Rule Handling

 Rules are evaluable expressions executed in the context of a DNS request or response and are used to perform fine grained filtering and mangeling of DNS messages.
+The rule expressions are based on [govaluate](https://github.com/Knetic/govaluate).

 The rule engine of `dnslog` is similar to `iptables` in terms that it contains an INPUT and OUTPUT chain.
 The INPUT chain is evaluated for each DNS request and can accept, filter, sinkhole and reject DNS requests.
 The OUTPUT chain is evaluated for each DNS response (and the respective DNS request) and can be used to drop responses that should not be forwarded to the client.